 Third Year | Fall 16'

-Group Project with Jakob Uhlenhopp
+Project done in collaboration with Jakob Uhlenhopp

 The strip district is a lively, complex atmosphere.
 Known for its variety of food places, markets and bustling nightlife.
 Following an urban linear pattern, its magnetic atmosphere pulls people in.
 Having this in mind, this urban project aims to extend the lively movement of people from the strip district onto the site and edge of the Allegheny River.